PluralKit/PluralKit/README.md

 See [the docs/ directory](./docs/README.md)

 # License
-This project is under the GNU Affero General Public License, Version 3.
-It is available at the following link: https://www.gnu.org/licenses/agpl-3.0.en.html
+With the exception of the Myriad library, this project is under the GNU Affero General Public License, Version 3.
+The license text can be found in the COPYING file.

+Licensing information for the Myriad library can be found in the library's README.md file.